clokep/clokep.github.io/content/articles/celery-without-a-backend.rst

 Another piece of configuration that matters (which surprised me and had a performance impact for us [#]_) is whether to ignore a task result or not.
 Unexpectedly, Celery will attempt to connect to the results backend *on task call*.
-I assumed that the results backend would never be contaced since we never attempted to **retrieve** a result!
+I assumed that the results backend would never be contacted since we never attempted to **retrieve** a result!
 This turned out to be untrue.

 Once identified, The fix was straightforward!
 We ensured that every task which